-To enable the certification of our emissions, Williams partners with Context Labs to implement a blockchain secured emissions accounting and quantification platform called Decarbonization as a Service understand operational efficiencies down to the facility and equipment levels.
-Williams also invested in or deployed multiple emissions monitoring and sensing companies to support the development of the NextGen Gas program, including LongPath Technologies, Kuva, Encino a result, Williams is providing a higher degree of trust and data transparency regarding value chain emissions intensity to our downstream markets to help customers reduce emissions
+To enable the certification of our emissions, Williams partners with Context Labs to implement a block-chain secured emissions accounting and quantification platform called Decarbonization as a Service

+(DaaSTM), that tracks methane emissions across our assets and operations and allows us to understand operational efficiencies down to the facility and equipment levels.
+Williams also invested in or deployed multiple emissions monitoring and sensing companies to support the development of the NextGen Gas program, including LongPath Technologies, Kuva, Encino Environmental and Orbital Sidekick.
+As a result, Williams is providing a higher degree of trust and data transparency regarding value chain emissions intensity to our downstream markets to help customers reduce emissions and meet their climate commitments.